BackupTheBerlios/hjb-svn/trunk/docs/rst/administered-objects.rst

 Administered Objects in HJB
 +++++++++++++++++++++++++++

-At runtime in HJB, each Administered Object
+In HJB, each Administered Object

 * is represented by a HTTP resource whose URL is the child URL obtained by combining the Provider's resource name and the actual